hoffmangroup/genomedata/doc/genomedata.rst

 #. :ref:`genomedata-load-data`
 #. :ref:`genomedata-close-data`

-Although Genomedata collections are currently write-once, this restriction only applies on the per-chromosome basis.
+Although Genomedata archives are currently write-once, this restriction only applies on the per-chromosome basis.
 Thus, the above workflow can be repeated to store sequence and data for new chromosomes, but old chromosomes cannot be modified.